Wrapped Around Your Finger: Music video

 In a promotional video tied in with the release of The Muppets Take Manhattan, "I'm Gonna Always Love You" from the movie featured lead vocals by Miss Piggy and had her imitating parts of the "candle labyrinth" from the Police video.

-Reception
+Critical reception

 In a positive retrospective review of the song, AllMusic journalist Steve Huey described "Wrapped Around Your Finger" as "a complex take on power dynamics in relationships."
 He suggested that "the complexity of its jumpy rhythms mirrors that of its emotional psychology."
 AllMusic colleague Stephen Thomas Erlewine described the song as "a devilishly infectious new wave single."
 Ultimate Classic Rock critic Mike Duquette called it the Police's 14th greatest song, saying that by now "Sting could stuff Greek myths and references to Faust in his acid-tongued songs and let the sales roll in."